songparker/AndroidTrainTribeMobileAPP/README.md

 Deliverable
 ```
 **I’ve also done the layout-landscape accordingly, for more details, please check my attached
-android files to check the source codes.**
+Android files to check the source codes.**

 # 1.5.
 System Testing